sustainable-computing-io/susql-operator/doc/simplefaq.md

 - What is a typical SusQL use case?
 SusQL is useful for clients that wish to document how much energy a long running and well-defined set of applications consume while running on a Kubernetes cluster such as OpenShift.
-This is particularily beneficial for corporations running complicated AI model training jobs that may have multiple pods, restart periodically, and require months to complete.
+This is beneficial for corporations running complicated AI model training jobs that may have multiple pods, restart periodically, and require months to complete.

 - How do I install SusQL from OperatorHub?